Skip to main content

 Bryn’s Favorite Professional Project

-Wing House
+• Wing House

-The parti included aligning specific building elements including walls, windows, and doors from the existing to the proposed.
-By doing so, when the existing deck door and the new ADU deck door are open, the 2 spaces become one.
+The project included aligning specific building elements including walls, windows, and doors from the existing to the proposed.
+By doing so, when the existing deck door and the new ADU deck door are open, the two spaces become one.
 The existing deck flows between both interiors, creating the sense of an indoor/outdoor singular room.
 This connection between the two buildings allowed us to expand the space, while still maintaining small building footprints.

 Clerestory windows on the North and South walls allow natural daylighting to filter through.
-Little to no East and West fenestration, as well as deep overhangs, prevent the space from overheating in the Summer.
+Little to no East and West fenestration, as well as deep overhangs, prevent the space from overheating in the summer.
 The result is a compact space that is comfortable, light, and integrated within the existing site.

 Brandi Rosso